Skip to Main Content Skip to Footer Toggle Navigation Menu

 Event Schedule

-Please note that the schedule provided is preliminary and subject to change.
-Be sure to check back regularly for program updates and announcements.
-Reach out to [email protected] for questions or registration modifications.
+Please note that the schedule below is subject to change.
+Check back regularly for program updates and announcements.

 Registration is required for everyone attending Mac Fest.

-Some events require additional sign-up; these events are indicated below.
-Make sure to check the sign-up box while filling out your Mac Fest registration form.
-All other events are first come, first served.
-On-site registration will be available at Mac Fest check-in for events that require it.
+Some events require additional sign-up, which is indicated in the schedule below.
+Be sure to select those events when completing your Mac Fest registration.
+All other events are available on a first-come, first-served basis.
+On-site registration will also be available at Mac Fest Check-in for events that require advance sign-up (subject to availability).

 Janet Wallace Fine Arts Center, first floor